 Question: A disgruntled former patient recently posted an angry rant about me on my practice's Facebook page.
 Should I simply ignore the post?

-by Keith Henaman in Social & Electronic Media on Thursday, December 6, 2018
+Posted in Risk Management on Thursday, December 6, 2018

 Answer: Before you decide to ignore the post, keep in mind that social media complaints are available for the world to see and may negatively affect your reputation.
 Moreover, negative publicity from credible sources can result in a profound decrease in business.

 Tips to Help Minimize the Damaging Effects

 - If it is possible to respond to negative criticism without violating patient confidentiality, immediately correct any factual statements and provide a brief explanation to clarify misunderstandings.
 Respond directly or use specially trained staff to let the person know you are aware of the concerns.

 - Sometimes, it is not what you say but how you say it: Make sure no statement of empathy could be interpreted as an “admission” if the patient ever sought to bring a board action or lawsuit.

 - Take the high road.
 If the person is angry, do not engage in an argument.
 Your goal should be to calm the unhappy person and bring the situation to an amicable resolution.
 However, you also want others who view the post to realize that the patient may not have provided a fair review.